-At Gettysburg College the acquisition of required goods and services is made by departments to which institutional funds are allocated under the terms and conditions described within this guide.
-Each department complies with the policies and procedures developed by the College which protect the College against legal liability, provide for receipt of goods and services in a timely and organized manner, supply accepted standards of quality and service, properly hold vendors accountable for their goods and services, and include essential accountability of institutional expenditures.
+At Gettysburg College the acquisition of goods and services is made by departments to which institutional funds are allocated.
+Purchases of goods and services are to be made in accordance with College procurement policies and guidelines which have been compiled to preserve the value of College resources complying with regulations and requests which protect the College against legal liability, provide for receipt of goods and services in a timely and organized manner, supply accepted standards of quality and service, properly hold vendors accountable for their goods and services, and provide accountability for College expenditures.

 Section I - Authorization and Approval Guidelines

 To define which individuals may obligate the College for the purchase of goods and services:

 1. General Purchase Authorization Parameters